At first cat lawyer was embarrassed. Then he realized we all could use a laugh.

 “That’s part of my job now in the pandemic — to fix everything that can go wrong,” he said.

-The 394th Judicial District has no IT department, Ferguson said, and covers a roughly 25,000-mile rural area of western Texas nestled between Mexico and New Mexico.
+The 394th Judicial District has no IT department, Ferguson said, and covers a roughly 25,000-square-mile rural area of western Texas nestled between Mexico and New Mexico.
 Ferguson, who has presided over cases via Zoom since last March, said he’s seen “everything possible that could go wrong” with a virtual hearing.

 His best tip for those appearing virtually before a judge: You’re still in the courtroom — and audible to the judge — after he adjourns the virtual hearing.
 “There are some very colorful things from lawyers being heard,” Ferguson said.
 “Watch what you say, because YouTube hears all and never forgets.”